UD-Math-Data-Science-1/notes/regression/multilinear.md

 sns.lmplot(data=cars,x="horsepower",y="mpg",order=10);
 ```

+In the above plot, note the widening of the confidence intervals near the ends of the domain, indicating increased variance in the predictions.

-Now suppose that we keep more of the original data columns and pursue a multilinear fit.
+Next, we keep more of the original data features and pursue a multilinear fit.
 We chain it with a `StandardScaler` so that all columns have equal mean and scale.

 ```{code-cell} ipython3
 from sklearn.preprocessing import StandardScaler